What We Do

 - Carbon Monoxide (CO)

-The monitoring network is reviewed annually and revised as necessary to accomodate changing federal requirements.
+The monitoring network is reviewed annually and revised as necessary to accommodate changing federal requirements.
 The data collected is used by the DAQ to implement programs to attain NAAQS for criteria pollutants.
-Air quality data collected by the air monitoring section is validated before being submitted to the U.S. Environmental Protection Agency’s (EPA) Air Quality Subsystem (AQS) national data bank in North Carolina.
-The data is then available for public use.
-The data coordinators use this data to generate summaries and reports.
-Additionally, during ozone season (April 1 - October 31), data is submitted several times a day to EPA's AIRNOW Ozone Mapping Project where it is available on the Internet.
+Air quality data collected by the air monitoring section is validated before being submitted to the U.S. Environmental Protection Agency’s (EPA) Air Quality Subsystem (AQS) national database.
+After EPA also reviews the data, it is posted to the public site and is available for public use.
+Calenar-year data is certified each year by May 1st of the following year.
+Additionally, during ozone season (March 1 - October 31), data is submitted several times a day to EPA's AIRNOW Ozone Mapping Project where it is available on the Internet.

 Air quality data collected at outdoor monitors across the United States, including in West Virginia, can be downloaded from https:/www.epa.gov/outdoor-air-quality-data